Kings of Persis

-The Kings of Persis, also known as the Darayanids, were a series of Persian kings, who ruled the region of Persis in southwestern Iran, from the 2nd century BCE to 224 CE.
-They ruled as sub-kings of the Parthian Empire, until they toppled them and established the Sasanian Empire.
+The Kings of Persis, also known as the Darayanids, were a series of Iranian kings, who ruled the region of Persis in southwestern Iran, from the 2nd century BCE to 224 CE.
+They ruled as vassal kings of the Parthian Empire, until they toppled them and established the Sasanian Empire.
 They effectively formed some Persian dynastic continuity between the Achaemenid Empire (6th century BCE – 4th century BCE) and the Sasanian Empire (3rd century CE – 7th century CE).

 History

 Persis (also known as Pars), a region in the southwestern Iranian plateau, was the homeland of a southwestern branch of the Iranian peoples, the Persians.
 It was also the birthplace of the first Iranian Empire, the Achaemenids.
 The region served as the center of the empire until its conquest by the Macedonian king Alexander the Great (r.
 336–323 BC).
 Since the end of the 3rd or the beginning of the 2nd century BCE, Persis was ruled by local dynasts subject to the Hellenistic Seleucid Empire.
 These dynasts held the ancient Persian title of frataraka ("leader, governor, forerunner"), which is also attested in the Achaemenid-era.
 Later the frataraka Wadfradad II (fl.
 138 BCE) was made a vassal of the Iranian Parthian (Arsacid) Empire.
 The frataraka were shortly afterwards replaced by the Kings of Persis, most likely at the accession of the Arsacid monarch Phraates II (r.
 132–127 BC).
 Unlike the fratarakas, the Kings of Persis used the title of shah ("king"), and laid foundations to a new dynasty, which may be labelled the Darayanids.